kjolley/BIGSdb_documentation/administration.rst

 Scheme groups can be added in both the sequence definition and isolate databases.
 To add a new group, click the add (+) scheme group link on the curator's contents page.
-This function is normally hidden, so you may need to click the 'Show all' toggle to display it.
+This function is normally hidden, so you may need to click the 'Schemes' toggle to display it.

 .. image:: /images/administration/scheme_groups2.png